When in doubt, shop… (aka I bought a dryrobe!)

 Throughout summer, I’ve been swimming in the lake on Thursday evenings, but that will come to an end soon so I think I’ll keep going to these sessions.
 It’s a little disappointing to feel like I’m back at the start again, but perhaps hearing some different criticisms will help me to improve in the long run.

 Anyway, after feeling a little disappointed by how badly my swim had gone, I went online to do a bit of shopping when I got home.
-I’ve been considering buying a dryrobe ever since I entered the Scilly Swim Challenge, but had been postponing it.
+I’ve been considering buying a dryrobe ever since I entered the Scilly Swim Challenge but had been postponing it.
 In the end, I thought I should just spend the money as I know I will want something warm and cosy to put on between the swims.
-It’s possible to buy dryrobes in a wide range of colours, but I chose the black and ‘blue’ (turquoise) version, so that it would match my SOAS ambassador kit.
+It’s possible to buy dryrobes in a wide range of colours.
+The black and ‘blue’ (turquoise) dryrobe matches my SOAS ambassador kit.

 Amazingly, my dryrobe was delivered this afternoon 🙂